GebTandon/ApiStrainer/ReadMe.md

   - Keeps track of the APIs, tracks Instantaneous API call counts and Total counts within a time frame.
 - The tracking of APIs can be done in process as well as out of process.
   - InProcess - add reference to the TokenGenLib directly in the project
+    - See TokenGen.ConsoleApp project, it uses multiple inprocess Api tracking code.
     - To track only one API server, use RegisterTokenMonitor.Register calls with that server name.
     - To Track multiple API servers, call RegisterTokenMonitor.Register multiple times for each server tracked.
-  - Out of Process - Run the TockenDispenser instance, and the TockenDispenser.ClientLib library.
+  - Out of Process - Run the TockenDispenser instance, and the TokenDispenser.ClientLib.ConsoleApp library.
     - To track one server, instantiate only one TockenDispenser server.
     - To track multiple servers, instantiate multiple of such servers.
 -